Generalised intermediate dimensions: Continuity and general bounds

 We now consider continuity-like results for the $\Phi$-intermediate dimensions.
-The main such result for is Theorem~\ref{maincty}, which roughly implies that if two admissible functions $\Phi$ and $\Phi_1$ are in a quantitative sense `close' to each other then the $\Phi$ and $\Phi_1$-intermediate dimensions of sets whose Assouad dimension is not too large do not differ greatly.
-This is similar in spirit to the quantitative continuity result \cite[Proposition~2.1]{Falconer2020} for the intermediate dimensions.
-Garc{\'{i}}a, Hare and Mendivil \cite[Proposition~2.10 (ii)]{Garcia2020} prove a continuity result for the $\phi$-Assouad dimensions.
+The main such result is Theorem~\ref{maincty}, which roughly implies that if two admissible functions $\Phi$ and $\Phi_1$ are in a quantitative sense `close' to each other, then the $\Phi$ and $\Phi_1$-intermediate dimensions of sets whose Assouad dimension is not too large do not differ greatly.
+In a similar spirit, quantitative continuity results have been proven for the intermediate dimensions in $\mathbb{R}^n$, for example~\cite[Proposition~2.1]{Falconer2020},~\cite[(14.2.2)]{Falconer2021-2} and \cite[Theorem~2.6]{Banaji2021moran}.
+To obtain bounds involving the lower dimension, we will use the following definition: the \emph{lower dimension} of a Borel probability measure $\mu$ is

-\begin{thm} Let $\Phi,\Phi_1$ be admissible functions, let $X$ be a uniformly perfect metric space with more than one point, and let $F$ be a non-empty, totally bounded subset such that $\dim_\textup{A} F < \infty$.